pmean/build-website/text/06/PoissonRegression-06.md

 to the mean.
 This is a very crude test, of course.

-A good alternative approach might be to use ordinal logistic regression, another model that I\'d like to spend some time describing on these web pages.
+A good alternative approach might be to use ordinal logistic regression, another model that I'd like to spend some time describing on these web pages.

 **Related pages:**